 - Chronic vomiting and gastroparesis

-- Colorectal cancer, including determining whether you have a genetic risk
+- Colon and Colorectal cancer, including determining whether you have a genetic risk

 - Diverticulitis, diverticulosis and ischemic bowel disease